dfinity/portal/docs/tutorials/deploy_sample_app.md

 dfx wallet --network ic balance
 ```

 You should see around 20 trillion cycles if you run this after using the cycles wallet.
-If so, skip to section [5.
-Deploying on-chain](#5deploy-on-chain-1-min).
-If you do not see any cycles, deploying on-chain in the rest of the tutorial will not work.

 ### Deploying on-chain